Butternut Squash Spinach Enchiladas

 - 1/2 teaspoon black pepper

-- 1 (10-ounce) package of frozen chopped spinach, thawed and pressed of excess water
+- 1 package frozen chopped spinach, — (10 ounces) thawed and pressed of excess water

 - 2 tablespoons unsalted butter